Updated: Apr 30

 2. Get to the root of the problem

-For the new mom, its important to understand what you're dealing with - baby blues, post partum depression and/or post partum anxiety.
+For the new stay at home mom, its important to understand what you're dealing with - baby blues, post partum depression and/or post partum anxiety.
 It is not uncommon to feel like you've just handed in your identity with the new role you've taken on as a mom- that you were never trained or groomed for.
 Sleepless nights are probably compounding the problems you're facing as well so if you're struggling with mental health it's important to make self care a priority.

 3. Stop procrastinating and start something productive